Notifications & Newsletters

 Whether you are a history buff or novice, your help is greatly appreciated.
 There are many areas in which volunteers can get involved:

-Farmers Market: This is where help is needed right now!
-The Farmers Market is a beloved community event.
+Farmers Market: The Farmers Market is a beloved community event June through October.
 Vendors are local farmers, chefs, gardeners and producers.
 During this event, three of our historical building are open to the public.
-Market volunteers have the option of greeting shoppers as they enter, monitoring our picnic table area or helping with set-up and take-down of the Market each Saturday through October 16.
+Market volunteers have the option of greeting shoppers as they enter, monitoring our picnic table area or helping with set-up and take-down of the Market each Saturday of the season.

 Tours of Museum Buildings: Tours are given each Saturday at 10:30am and 2:30pm.
 After training, docents share the story of the German-American Muller Family.
 Tour walk through two homes, a soda pop factory and carriage house owned by this family.
 Also on the tour is a replica log cabin!